 2. Monthly or yearly fees and surcharges

-Besides direct debt, you are also forced to pay different types of fees, such as when you exceed your credit limit, withdraw or deposit cash, get cash in advance, transfer funds from one account to another, pay late, or pay with the credit card abroad.
+Besides direct debt, you are also forced to pay different types of fees, such as when you exceed your credit limit, withdraw or deposit cash, get cash in advance, transfer funds from one account to another, pay late, or pay with a credit card abroad.
 Don’t forget things people rarely understand the meaning of, such as over-limit fees or returned payment fees.

 4. Ruining your credit history permanently

 If you have or had a terrible credit score with one bank, it will come up when you start looking for a new loan.
-Even if you managed to crawl out of debt, the new lenders will be reluctant to borrow money.
-The worst-case scenario is sinking in debt deeper and deeper, never recovering your credit score.
+Even if you manage to crawl out of debt, the new lenders will be reluctant to borrow money.
+The worst-case scenario is sinking into debt deeper and deeper, never recovering your credit score.
 That way, you never get a chance to get a new loan with better terms to pay off your old one.